AACE International Members shall uphold and advance the honor, dignity, and practices of Cost Engineering and Cost Management.

 Changes and Approval of Changes to the AACE International Canons of Ethics are made as follows:

 Significant and/or major changes to the AACE International Canons of Ethics will be coordinated between the Chair of the AACE International Ethics Committee and the Executive Director.
 Suggestions considered to have merit will be forwarded, with a recommendation, to the Executive Board of the Board of Directors.
-The Executive Board will make a determination: that the proposal shall have public comment or may direct the proposal to the Board of Directors for action.
-Proposals recommended for public comment will be broadly presented to the Association Membership for comment over a thirty day period.
+The Executive Committee will make a determination if the proposal shall be presented for public comment or may direct the proposal to the Board of Directors for action.
+Proposals recommended for public comment will be broadly presented to AACE International Membership for comment over a thirty-day period.
 All comments will be evaluated with responses to the submitter.
 The proposed change to the Canons of Ethics will be resubmitted, with comments received.
 The Executive will formulate their recommendation for action by the Board of Directors.
-Resulting action will be implemented by the Executive Director.
+Resulting action will be implemented by the Executive Director/CEO.

 Publication and maintenance of the current edition of Canons of Ethics:

-The Executive Director is responsible to publication and maintenance of the AACE International Canons of Ethics.
+The Executive Director/CEO is responsible to publication and maintenance of the AACE International Canons of Ethics.